 TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: Subsidized Loans are available to undergraduate students with financial need.
 Your school determines the amount you can borrow and the amount may not exceed your financial need.
 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period') and during a period of deferment (a postponement of loan payments).
 Direct Unsubsidized Loans are available to undergraduate students; there is no requirement to demonstrate financial need.
 Your school determines the amount you can borrow based on your cost of attendance and other financial aid you receive.
-You are responsible for paying the interest on a Direct during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).
+You are responsible for paying the interest on a Direct

+Unsubsidized Loan during all periods.
+If you choose not to pay the interest while you are in school and during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).
+Direct PLUS Loans are eligible to parents through schools participating in the Direct Loan program.